 However, there is one public blockchain that is already designed with sharding working…

-In practice there are limits however, as the number of transactions processed is dependent on the number of nodes in the network.
+In practice, there are limits however, as the number of transactions processed is dependent on the number of nodes in the network.
+As of August 2019, the network is capable of processing 2,828 transactions per second.
 Ultimately however it’s reasonable to think that Zilliqa could process tens of thousands of transactions, and possibly even hundreds of thousands of transactions per second.

 The Zilliqa team has also said that the blockchain will ultimately support smart contracts.
 This is a major technical hurdle, as running smart contracts on a sharded network poses many challenges.